-Bilingual experiments have been carried out with the main goal of testing the effectiveness of an IRS when advanced tools for query or document translations are not exploited.
-This situation applies each time an existing IRS has to be extended to a set of new languages, when the cost cannot be afforded for reliable translators for each language couple - or for each language from/to a single language (e.g. English).
-Moreover, it may the case that advanced translators are completely unavailable from/to languages that are spoken by a reduced amount of the world population - or that are spoken in countries where the economic and technological growth are still slow.
-Yet we argue that an IRS should have reasonable performances also when linguistic resources are minimal.
+The main goal of our bilingual experiments was to test the effectiveness of an IRS when advanced tools for query or document translations are not available.
+This situation applies each time an existing IRS has to be extended to a set of new languages, when it is not possible to acquire reliable translators for each language couple - or for each language from/to a single language (e.g. English).
+It may even be the case that advanced translators are completely unavailable from/to languages that are spoken by a reduced amount of the world population - or that are spoken in countries where economic and technological growth is still slow.
+We argue that an IRS should have reasonable performance even when linguistic resources are minimal.

-In our approach we considered only simple word-by-word translations, such as the ones provided by most of the free translation services on the Web, as tools for the bilingual experiments in the evaluation campaign.
-As it is well known, word-by-word translations have a number of drawbacks, mainly due to the absence of a context for word disambiguation and for dealing with synonyms and antonyms.
-Clearly these drawbacks can have a negative impact on the performances of a bilingual IRS.
-In order to obtain a base translator, we used the Web translation service offered by Google, using the translation of single words to not take advantage from the possible use of linguistic cues by the Google translator.
-It can be noted that this choice gave an additional constraint, that is there was no control on the size of the vocabulary.
+In our approach we only considered simple word-by-word translations, such as the ones provided by most of the free translation services on the Web, as tools for the bilingual experiments in the evaluation campaign.
+As is well known, wordby-word translations have a number of drawbacks, mainly due to the absence of a context for word disambiguation and because of the need to deal with synonyms and antonyms.
+Clearly these drawbacks can have a negative impact on the performance of a bilingual IRS.
+In order to obtain a base translator, we used the Web translation service offered by the Google Web search engine, using the translation of single words in order to not take advantage of the possible use of linguistic cues by the Google translator.
+It should be noted that this choice imposed an additional constraint, there was no control on the size of the vocabulary.